Natti94/Tibia_Optimizer/README.md

 # Tibia Optimizer

 React app to help Tibia players make smarter choices about their character’s stats, equipment, and strategy.
-Built with Vite + React, ships static, and is ready for Netlify.
+Built with Vite + React, ships static, and deploys easily to Netlify.

 Live: https://tibiaoptimizer.netlify.app